55 Fun Things to Do in Philadelphia

 Main gallery at the Barnes

-The masterpieces at the Barnes are displayed just as they were by the original collector Dr. Albert C. Barnes, who turned his home in Merion into an impeccable gallery.
-That means you’ll see the eclectic nature of his thinking in “ensembles” that are likely to position a Matisse painting next to a piece of Pennsylvania German furniture, a 14th-century French chicken sculpture, and a spatula, for instance.
-It’s fascinating to see.
+Groupings were dictated by the original collector, Dr. Albert C. Barnes, who made unusual “ensembles.”
+The groups are likely to position a Matisse painting next to a piece of Pennsylvania German furniture, a 14th-century French chicken sculpture, and a spatula, for instance.
+It’s fascinating to see and never fails to surprise us as we walk through (we’ve visited three times, including once at the original location, Dr. Barnes’ home in Merion).

 Walk through mosaics at Magic Gardens